Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Results and Analysis

 \subsection{Runtime Analysis}

 Using number of queries to the victim model as proxy for total runtime, Figure \ref{fig:queries-vs-num-words-strict} illustrates how the number of words in the input affects runtime for each algorithm.
-Beam and greedy search algorithms scale quadratically with input length, while \importanceRankingName scales linearly.
+We can empirically confirm that beam and greedy search algorithms scale quadratically with input length, while \importanceRankingName scales linearly.
 For shorter datasets, this did not make a significant difference.
 However, for the longer Yelp dataset, the linear word importance ranking strategies are significantly more query-efficient.
 These observations match the expected runtimes of the algorithms described in Table \ref{table:search-algorithms-categorization}.

 For shorter datasets, genetic and PSO algorithms are significantly more expensive than the other algorithms as the size of population and number of iterations are the dominating factors.
 Furthermore, PSO is observed to be more expensive than genetic algorithm.